SAARC Literary Award: Award recipients

-FOSWAL also confers "SAARC Young Writers Award" to the emerging poets and writers from South Asian countries.
-Khalida Froagh, Rubana Huq, Vivimarie Vanderpoorten, Nanda Tint Swe, Manu Manjil, Nayyara Rahman are some of its recipients.
+FOSWAL also confers the SAARC Young Writers Award on emerging poets and writers from South Asian countries.
+Its recipients include Khalida Froagh, Rubana Huq, Vivimarie Vanderpoorten, Nanda Tint Swe, Manu Manjil, Nayyara Rahman and Shahida Shaheen among other.
+Unlike the SAARC Literary Award, which is presented to eminent poets, writers, and journalists, it is intended to recognize emerging poets and writers.